BillGates98/b-aire/README.md

-`The evaluations on bern2 are in progress ...`
+`The evaluations on bern2 took 57min on 633 documents and the results are in section Evaluation below`

 # B-aire : Biological - Artificial Intelligence for Entities Recognition.
 ## Simplified version _1.0_ .